Max Muncy Player Props: Dodgers vs. Rockies

 - The pitching staff for the Rockies had a collective 7.5 K/9 last season, the second-worst in MLB.

-- The Rockies had the last-ranked team ERA across all MLB pitching staffs (5.08).
+- The Rockies' 5.08 team ERA ranked last among all league pitching staffs.

 - Rockies pitchers combined to give up 184 total home runs last year (1.1 per game).
 That ranked 21st in baseball.